Iron

 Iron intake with mixed diet

 Together, these foods already provide around 13 mg of iron.
-This is more thant the recommended intake of iron for men and women aged 50 and over (10 mg/day) and around 85 % of the recommended intakte for menstruationg women under 50 years of age (15 mg/day).
+This is more thant the recommended intake of iron for men (11 mg/day).
+For girls and women, they provide 80 to 90% of the recommended intake (14–16 mg/day).

 In the case of high additional iron intake via food supplements, gastrointestinal complaints can occur as undesirable effects in the short term.
 In the case of long-term excessive intake via supplements, an increase in the risk of cardiovascular diseases, cancer and type 2 diabetes is discussed.